-Non-Applicability of This Procedure to Title IX Sexual Harassment Allegations
+Non-Applicability of This Procedure to Title IX Sex Discrimination Allegations

-The Civil Rights Grievance Procedure shall not apply to reports of sexual harassment as defined under Title IX of the Education Amendments of 1972 and its implementing regulations ("Title IX") effective August of 2020.
+The Civil Rights Grievance Procedure shall not apply to reports of sex discrimination or sex-based harassment as defined under Title IX of the Education Amendments of 1972 and its implementing regulations ("Title IX") At 34 CFR Part 106.

-Allegations of conduct that could, if proven, meet the definition of sexual harassment under Title IX shall be addressed through the District's Title IX Sexual Harassment Grievance Procedures.
-Similarly, allegations of conduct that meet the definition of sexual harassment under Title IX, and simultaneously meet the definitions of sexual harassment under Title VII (employees), M.G.L. c.
+Allegations of conduct that could, if proven, meet the definition of sex discrimination under Title IX shall be addressed through the District's Title IX Grievance Procedures.
+Similarly, allegations of conduct that meet the definition of sex discrimination, including sex-based harassment under Title IX, and simultaneously meet the definitions of sexual harassment under Title VII (employees), M.G.L. c.
 151B (employees), and/or M.G.L. c.
-151C (students), will also be addressed through the Title IX Sexual Harassment Grievance Procedures.
+151C (students), will also be addressed through the Title IX Grievance Procedures.
 See Section 5-11.5 above.